A strong hub for trade and maritime transport

 The Port Act sets the framework for Danish ports

-The port's activities and powers are regulated by the Port Act, which sets the framework for how commercial ports may operate.
+The port's activities and powers are regulated by Port Act, which sets the framework for how commercial ports may operate.

 You can find The Port Act on retsinformation.dk.

-Organization in the company
+Organisation in the company

-The organization ensures professional and long-term development of the port with a focus on operational reliability, economic sustainability and strategic business development.
+The organization ensures a professional and long-term development of the port with a focus on operational reliability, economic sustainability and strategic business development.

 The port's customer network

-We develop together – and we believe that the best solutions are created together.
+We develop together, and we believe that the best solutions are created together.

 Get to know our community: